How to make a personal injury claim

 2. Don't fight your personal injury case alone

 Your chances of winning a personal injury case will be much higher if you work with an expert solicitor.
 Choose a firm with experience and expertise to withstand the legal departments of insurance companies.
-Don't be afraid to ask your legal advisor all your questions, they should take the time to answer them.

 Make sure to choose a solicitor you can trust.
 You should be able to talk to him about sensitive topics such as mental symptoms that you might experience, e.g. nightmares.
 A good solicitor will handle your case with the utmost sensitivity and will not make you feel uncomfortable.

-3. Provide evidence of damages for your claim
+3. Provide evidence of injuries and losses

 Speak to a specialist personal injury solicitor